-The M.Sc. programme comprises four mandatory courses with both theoretical and practical components, and two electives chosen from a set of four options, followed by a 30 ECTS Master's thesis (MCB690).
-The thesis can also be conducted externally, providing students access to specialized and high-end equipment.
-The Master's Thesis has laboratory time scheduled as needed to reflect the intensive and individualized nature of advanced research projects.
-This component has proven highly effective in the M.Sc. programme at the main campus in Nicosia.
-At the Frankfurt Branch, however, a network of partner organizations and a track record of successful thesis placements are not yet established, as the programme is new and such connections still need to be developed.
-Drawing on the positive experiences in Nicosia and with the Medical programme at the Frankfurt branch, the committee is confident that the university will successfully establish these partnerships.
+The programme also includes the course Placement of Practical Exercise (BMS420), which allows students to apply their academic knowledge and laboratory skills in real-world professional environments, such as research, analytical, and clinical laboratories, as well as pharmaceutical companies.
+This component has proven highly effective in the Biomedical Sciences B.Sc. programme at the main campus in Nicosia.
+At the Frankfurt branch, however, a network of partners and a proven track record of successful placements have not yet been established, as the programme is still new and such connections need to be developed.
+Drawing on the positive experiences in Nicosia and with the Medical B.Sc. programme at the Frankfurt branch, the EEC is confident that the university will successfully build this network.